Butt rot? Really?

 Butt rot management

-Butt rot is spread by airborne spores that enter through wounds in the bark, so the most important way to prevent butt rot is to protect your tree’s bark.
-Keep edgers and mowers at a distance.
-Remove rubbing branches and unnecessary tree supports.
+The fungal spores responsible for butt rot are spread on the wind and enter through wounds in the bark.
+Keeping the bark intact is the best way to prevent butt rot.
+Keep edgers and mowers at a distance, and remove rubbing branches and unnecessary tree supports.

 As soon as there is a wound, fungal spores can enter.
 Before you paint over that wound, you need to know that that can cause even more problems by holding moisture against the trunk.
-Better to not injure the tree in the first place.
-If a wound occurs, let the tree heal itself.
+If an injury does occur, let the tree heal itself.
 A callus will form.
-Hopefully, before pests or disease use it as an entrance.
+Hopefully, before pests or pathogens use it as an entrance.

-Good drainage is also important.
-You can improve drainage with mulch and by top dressing around trees with aged compost, just make sure nothing is touching the trunk.
-It’s a good rule of thumb to leave at least 8-12” of bare ground between tree trunks and mulch.
+Good drainage is critical.
+You can improve drainage by mulching and top-dressing around trees with aged compost.
+Leave at least 8-12” bare ground between tree trunks and any amendments.

 Other preventative measures include:

-If you have a tree with conks, you should contact a certified arborist.
+If you have a tree with conks, contact a certified arborist.
 They can inspect the tree for structural integrity and determine the cause and extent of any infection.